shu8/probot-prettifier/README.md

 # Prettifier

-> A GitHub App built with [Probot](https://github.com/probot/probot) that automatically prettifies code in pull requests
+> A GitHub App built with [Probot](https://github.com/probot/probot) that automatically prettifies code in pull requests using [Prettier](https://prettier.io/).

 ## Usage